emnlmn/tot-backend-test/README.md

+# Instructions

+In order to easily run the project you should have `make` installed on your local machine

+To setup the project run:

+`make setup`

+You can get a shell into the node container running:

+`make sh`

+To execute the test suite run:

+`make test`

+To build the production image run:

+`make build-image`

 # Tot backend exercise: simple version

 We ask you to develop a RESTful API that manages users of an application.